axibase/atsd/rule-engine/functions-script.md

 ### `top`

-[Script](https://raw.githubusercontent.com/axibase/atsd/master/rule-engine/resources/top.sh) that returns output of `top` in batch mode from a remote server (using ssh with key authentication, key stored in a pre-defined location).
+[Script](https://raw.githubusercontent.com/axibase/atsd/master/rule-engine/resources/top.sh) returns output of `top` in batch mode from a remote server (using ssh with key authentication, key stored in a pre-defined location).

 #### Script